The Complete Ubud, Bali Travel Guide: Best Places, Day Trips & Tips

 • Afternoon: Explore Seminyak boutiques and cafés

-• Evening: Enjoy sunset at Potato Head Beach Club (my personal favorit
+• Evening: Enjoy sunset at Potato Head Beach Club (my personal favorite)

 Cafe Organic Seminyak